 From time to time, I teach an Introduction to QuantLib Development course in London based on the contents of my book and organized by MoneyScience.
 It’s an intensive three-day course in which I explain the architecture of the library and guide attendees through exercises that let them build new financial instruments based on the frameworks I describe.
 Here are a few quotes from the LinkedIn recommendations I received:

 “I´ve been looking to investigate QuantLib for a long time, but the library is big and growing.
 The course Introduction to QuantLib by Luigi was the best entry point.”

 “I have had the chance to attend a 3-day course on QuantLib development by Luigi in London, in 2014.
 He took us through the basics of QuantLib […] and then to more advanced topics. […] I highly recommend his trainings. […] His teaching is entertaining and challenging at the same time, with a very good mix of presentations, discussions and exercises (some of which are really tough, so better come prepared!)”

 “I had the pleasure to invite Luigi over for an in-house training on the C++ pricing library QuantLib.
 In only two days he taught us a lot about the design, how to work with the library and how to extend it.”

-If you want to be informed of the next time this happens, give me a shout at email@example.com.
-Please write even if London doesn’t work well for you; we’re thinking of organizing it elsewhere, and the feedback would be extremely useful.
+If you want to be informed of the next time this happens, let us know by filling this form.
+You can do it even if London doesn’t work well for you; we’re thinking of organizing it elsewhere, and the feedback would be extremely useful.

-As you read above, I’ve also done a few in-house trainings (which make more economic sense for a developer team) as well as university lectures; again, email me if you’re interested.
+As you read above, I’ve also done a few in-house trainings (which make more economic sense for a developer team) as well as university lectures; email me at email@example.com if you’re interested.

 More information?
 Glad you asked.
 Here is a Google Hangout I’ve recorded with MoneyScience’s Jacob Bettany in which we talk about the course.
 Enjoy.